akumina/AkuminaDev/docs/Modern-Overview.md

 See https://akumina.github.io/docs/Modern-SPA

-## Widget Picker
+## Widget Picker (AWP)

 Akumina widgets can be accessed in a SharePoint Modern environment when the Akumina Widget Picker is installed on a Modern site.

-By provides the availability of Akumina widgets along side Microsoft SPFX Web Parts, lightweight installation with admin control of which sites are enabled, uses standard Akumina widget development patterns, and allows for custom markup and code into Modern runtime, all of which enhance the Modern site experience.
+This provides the availability of Akumina widgets alongside Microsoft SPFX Web Parts, lightweight installation with admin control of which sites are enabled, uses standard Akumina widget development patterns, and allows for custom markup and code into Modern runtime, all of which enhance the Modern site experience.

 See https://akumina.github.io/docs/Modern-AWP